 Lack of public expenditure on health, lack of human resources and an overall poor healthcare infrastructure contribute significantly to the healthcare expenditure, further resulting in high expenditure on medical care being spent through personal savings.
 And, since India is undergoing a transition, both from demographic and economic perspective, it is necessary to protect citizens against catastrophic medical expenditure that plunges them into extreme poverty.

 Not only is there a dire need for an increase in public expenditure on health, but also a need for an overall improvement in the access to healthcare facilities and an increase in awareness about the benefits of various health insurance policies around the country.
 With a focus on economically disadvantaged groups, public policy can achieve equity in health-care financing.
-Insurance coverage and the facility of subsidized, good-quality, public health facilities will not only improve access to health care but also protect the poor against financial catastrophe.
+Insurance coverage and the facility of subsidised, good-quality, public health facilities will not only improve access to health care but also protect the poor against financial catastrophe.